 Jesus understood this, withdrawing regularly from His work and the disciples to find silence.
 That silent place is where we will find peace, where we find the Lover of our soul.
 The silent place is what Jesus meant in Matt 6:6 when He said we are to withdraw from the world, behind a closed door, in a secret place to be with Him, and there we will be rewarded.

 “But the Lord is in His holy temple, let all the earth be silent before Him.” – Habakkuk 2:20

-Lord, my soul thirst for You and I long to spend extended time with You.
-Like David, the deep in me calls to the deep in You (Psalm 42).
+Lord, my soul thirsts for You and I long to spend extended time with You.
+Like David, the deep in me, calls to the deep in You (Psalm 42).
 Lord please make this extended time possible for me, a time where it can be absolutely quiet and I can actually hear myself think and sense Your Presence.
 Help me to come to that place of peace, a communing of my spirit with Yours where I can put my hope in You.
 I long to be with You Lord because I know that in Your presence there is a sweetness and joy that cannot be explained.